MT-CTF/capturetheflag/mods/ctf/ctf_awards/README.md

 ## ctf_awards

-A mod that add awards to Minetest Capture The Flag
+A mod that adds awards to Minetest Capture The Flag

 ## License

     Copyright © 2020-2021 Cato Yiu